just-the-docs/just-the-docs/peopleops/COMPENSATION_STRATEGY.md

 Covers the principles behind our compensation strategy, specific policies, as well as benefits and medical provided to our team.

 ## Compensation Schedule
+  * All staff must complete their timesheets in [Eightmeters](https://countable-web.github.io/ops/peopleops/EIGHTMETERS/).
-  * Staff must submit hours for a given month within 24h of end date (PST) of that month in order to be paid on time.
+  * Staff must submit hours for a given month within 24 hours of the end date (PST) of that month in order to be paid on time.
-  * All staff (with Canadian bank accounts) are paid within 8 days of the start of the month, for the prior period to allow for processing.
+  * Everyone is paid within 8 days of the start of the month, for the prior period to allow for processing.
-  * If you are not paid within this period, please contact our current book keeper.
+  * If you are not paid within this period, please contact our current bookkeeper.
+  * Countable's Compensation Schedule are saved [here](https://docs.google.com/document/d/1SECh050VYzoVj0y3zHYSWOLTiW9FjoaU5AZg-WjSKs8/edit?usp=sharing) and in Countable Calendar.

 ## Compensation Strategy Principles